 You will soon notice an amazing scent of roasted nuts and cinnamon emerging from the inside the oven and filling your kitchen.
 So stick around and enjoy the fragrance!
-I always love smells evaporating from the oven, anticipating the delicacies inside.
+I always love smells emanating from the oven and anticipating the delicacies inside.
 And this one is one of my favourite smells!

 A note on amounts

 Many granola recipes yield huge amounts which can last for months.
 I usually prefer smaller batches that are easier to roast – one tray for this recipe – and better to store.
 Nut granola is quite filling!
 So you’ll eat rather small portions.
 So I usually go for mixing a one-tray-one-mason-jar amount of nuts.

-Home-made nut granola!
+Home-made low carb nut granola!
 Easy and quick and utterly rich and delicious, with various nuts, seeds, and a hint of salt and sweetness.
 Perfect yogurt topping!

 1/2 cup walnuts